-Greek Cheese, more commonly recognized by its capital city of Athens, is one of the most distinctive and popular cheeses in the world.
-Due to the country’s rugged, hilly terrain being inhospitable to larger dairy farms, most Greek Cheese produced is made of goat’s or sheep’s milk.
-The best Greek cheese is often aged in barrels of vinegar and then transferred to wooden platters, creating a flavor unmatched by other types of cheese.
-Greek Cheese making, therefore, is an easier method for an average Greek farmer to earn a living, since Greek cheese is relatively inexpensive and maintains superior to milk.
+Greek Cheese, more commonly recognized by its capital city of Athens, is one of the most distinctive and popular cream cheese in the world.
+Due to the country’s rugged, hilly terrain being inhospitable to larger dairy farms, most Greek Cheese produced is made of goat’s or sheep’s milk cheeses.
+The best Greek cheese is often aged in barrels of vinegar and then transferred to wooden platters, creating a salty flavor unmatched by other types of cheese.
+Greek Cheese making, therefore, is an easier method for an average Greek farmer to earn a living, since Greek cheese is relatively inexpensive and maintains superior to cow’s milk.

 Among the most famous Greek cheese varieties are: Kourambalis, Plaka, Poulanthus, and Famagusta.
 All of these are available at the grocery store or you can order them online, usually for delivery within three days.
 Some varieties that are less well known are: Demokrana, Gavrieli, Stamikos, and Stroussos.
-These cheeses were historically grown on private farms only, but are now widely cultivated in commercial farms in Greece.
+Semi Hard cheese were historically grown on private farms only, but are now widely cultivated in commercial farms in Greece.
 Each of these cheeses has its own distinctive taste and characteristic smell.

 Traditionally, Greek cheese making begins with pressing the curds from the sheep’s or goat’s milk, although nowadays you will find that mills and automatic dispensers are used.
 All the liquid whey, fat, acid, salt and bacteria are filtered to remove excess liquid before it is mixed with cereals or flour (sometimes rice) and yeast for rising.
 The rennet, which is a liquid mixture of the enzymes that break down the muscle tissue, is added at the end of the fermentation process.
 When the mixture is done, it is then covered in wooden shakers and allowed to ferment overnight.